tab1-web/faq/docs/signature/faq.md

 ### Clan Leader Transfer
 - Available in C5.
-- It happens after weekly restart / maintenance.
+- It happens after weekly restart / maintenance, make sure to request it well before the maintenance.

 Thank you **@fyrix0**{color=blue;} , **@Paldir**{color=blue;} !